 Examining bones to tell the stories victims never shared

-Virtually no one in the world is more qualified to identify human remains than CMU Anthropology alumni Eric Bartelink.
+Virtually no one in the world is more qualified to identify human remains than CMU anthropology alumni Eric Bartelink.
 As co-director of the California State University, Chico, Human Identification Laboratory and the Stable Isotope Preparation Laboratory, he works at one of the world’s most renowned forensic labs.
-Working on large scale investigations, such as mass grave excavations in Bosnia-Herzegovina for the United Nations ICTY forensic team (2000), the World Trade Center Victim Identification effort (2002-2003), and California Camp Fire (2018), Bartelink helped to provide answers about the identity and trauma of skeletal remains.
+Working on large-scale investigations, such as mass grave excavations in Bosnia-Herzegovina for the United Nations ICTY forensic team (2000), the World Trade Center victim identification effort (2002-2003), and California Camp Fire (2018), Bartelink helped to provide answers about the identity and trauma of skeletal remains.

-Eric Bartelink uses his expertise to train future anthropologists as a Professor of Physical Anthropology, at California State University, Chico, and also publishes prolifically.
+Eric Bartelink uses his expertise to train future anthropologists as a professor of physical anthropology at California State University, Chico, and also publishes prolifically.
 His textbooks are used widely across the nation.

 CLASS Alumni Award of Distinction for Global Engagement

-The Distinction of Global Engagement is awarded to alumni who make a positive impact with a global reach.
+The Distinction for Global Engagement is awarded to alumni who make a positive impact with a global reach.
 Whether working domestically or abroad, these alumni have acquired the cultural proficiency and skills to improve the lives of people and communities all over the world.

-Masters of Arts, Political Science, December 2011
+Master of Arts, Political Science, December 2011

 Bachelor of Science, Comparative Politics and International Relations, Legal Studies Minor, August 2009

-Empowerment –Meeting needs and making sure people know they matter
+Empowerment – Meeting needs and making sure people know they matter

-Emmy Rickert’s accomplishments after receiving her degrees from CMU have been the embodiment of abundant compassion and inviolable perseverance.
-She is the founder of the Hope for Huruma Foundation, a nonprofit that feeds, clothes, and educates 300 to 400 children at the Huruma Children’s Home in Ngong Hills, Kenya, and the co-founder of Lasting Smiles Uganda, a nonprofit that helps support and build facilities for approximately 500 children in Kyajja Village, Uganda.
+Emily Rickert’s accomplishments after receiving her degrees from CMU have been the embodiment of abundant compassion and inviolable perseverance.
+She is the founder of the Hope for Huruma Foundation, a nonprofit that feeds, clothes and educates 300 to 400 children at the Huruma Children’s Home in Ngong Hills, Kenya, and the co-founder of Lasting Smiles Uganda, a nonprofit that helps support and build facilities for approximately 500 children in Kyajja Village, Uganda.
 After beating breast cancer, she also took on the role of motivational speaker with the Susan G. Komen organization and the goal of helping everyone who has been diagnosed with breast cancer, particularly young people, to find beauty in the battle and know that there is life after cancer.
-Currently Rickert is focused on caring for her three children and serving her local community while remaining as an advisory board member for the aforementioned nonprofits and working on a children’s book inspired by the legacy of her mother.
+Currently, Rickert is focused on caring for her three children and serving her local community while remaining as an advisory board member for the aforementioned nonprofits and working on a children’s book inspired by the legacy of her mother.

 Rickert feels that her time at CMU, and particularly her meaningful interactions with faculty, laid the groundwork for all of these things, leading her first to local government then to serving all around the world.
-“All of these smiling faces of these children are in large part due to what I gained at Central and what I gained in the Political Science Department.”
+“All of these smiling faces of these children are in large part due to what I gained at Central and what I gained in the political science department.”

 CLASS Alumni Award of Distinction for Scholarly Activity

-The Distinction of Scholarly Activity is awarded to alumni who have contributed to our understanding of the human condition through their scholarly or creative endeavors.
+The Distinction for Scholarly Activity is awarded to alumni who have contributed to our understanding of the human condition through their scholarly or creative endeavors.
 They are experts in their field and share their knowledge widely.